xaviervia/essays/philosophy/not-anti-natalism.md

 - Acknowledging the fact that wishing for non-existence is not viable from a biological or even ontological perspective (Anthropic principle)
 - Recognizing that meaninglessness is not a necessary conclusion of rational discourse, but rather more like a collective illusion that we received as a sort of price for material prowess (Romanticism)

-It seems to me that in way or the other, we are stuck with being.
+It seems to me that in one way or the other, we are stuck with being.
 Non-being is not somewhere we can go.

 If being is the only option, we might as well find ways to do good within the its boundaries.
 Having children is our embodied expression of the belief that, even if we fail to find a way to make reality a paradise, they still have a chance to find it.
 Our moral imperative in that framework is to try as humanly possible to give them the tools to achieve meaning and enjoyment, and to hope that they get to do it to a greater extent than we did.